 Bonsai provides 1099-K forms for users that fit within specific criteria (see 1099-K criteria below).

-Freelancers can download a CSV of payments and expenses from the Accounting dashboard, as well as view their totals for the taxable year.
+Freelancers can download a CSV of payments and expenses from the Bookkeeping dashboard, as well as view their totals for the taxable year.
 These can be used to help fill out any required tax forms, as well as sent to a tax professional to assist them in a tax filling.

 It is important to note that freelancers are often confused about 1099s and unless you are paying subcontractors, filing an 1099 form is not a requirement for an independent contractor.
 A 1099 form is a requirement for your client and are typically used by freelancers just to help them calculate their income for the year.